DevExpress/devextreme-documentation/api-reference/10 UI Components/dxHtmlEditor/1 Configuration/stylingMode.md

 ---
 ---
 ##### shortDescription
-Specifies how HtmlEditor's toolbar and content field are styled in your application.
+Specifies how the HtmlEditor's [toolbar](/Documentation/ApiReference/UI_Components/dxHtmlEditor/Configuration/toolbar/) and content field are styled.

 ---
 The following styles are available: